Early Moorpark apricot treesPrunus armeniaca

 As with all stone fruit, keep pruning to an absolute minimum.
 However Early Moorpark has a fairly good track record for disease-resistance.

 All apricots flower very early in the spring, and frost protection (such as a frost fleece) may be helpful.
+Despite its name, Early Moorpark flowers in the middle of the apricot blossom season.

 Advice on fruit tree pollination.